ResearchComputing/Documentation/docs/software/llms.md

 ```{note}
 Here we specifically grab the newest stable PyTorch version that is compatible with CUDA 12.9.
 ```
 At this point, all libraries needed to run our LLM examples have been installed.
-However, it is very important to set the following environment variables and makes sure the the associated directories exist (this will ensure that your home directory does not fill up):
+However, it is very important to set the following environment variables and make sure that the associated directories exist (this will ensure that your home directory does not fill up):
 ```
 export HF_HOME=/projects/$USER/hf_transformers
 export HF_HUB_CACHE=/projects/$USER/hf_transformers/.cache